rivet-gg/modules/docs/FAQ.md

 - Better standardize how data is validated
 - Provide more validation types
 - Allow for future flexibility in how we handle JSON schemas

+## Why do modules have their own databsaes instead of schemas?

+- Security
+- Isolation
+- Performance

+TODO